Divs-B/mars_rover_kata/README.md

 ## Pre-Requisites

-* Typescript installed
-   Run install typescript --save-dev
+* Typescript installed.
+If not, do run on terminal : install typescript --save-dev
-* Node installed
+* Node installed.

 (Kindly refer package.json for more details for versions)